jsdclxvi/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## I used to be a banker, but I lost interest.